Understanding SERP Analysis: Steps, Tools and Insights

 Page depth (word count, structure, subtopics)

-Authority metrics (e.g. number of backlinks, referring domains, domain authority)
+Authority metrics (for example, backlinks, referring domains, and domain authority)

 Ask yourself: